RoopaPole/fsf_2019_screening_task2/README.md

    -> if you want to plot the data you have to select two columns from two comboboxes.

-         -if you select only column1 or column2 it raises a message box saying like please select columns again and  if the
+         -if you select only column1 or column2 it raises a message box saying like "P lease select columns again!!!" and  if the

          columns are same also  it raises a message as x-axis and y-axis should not be same.

-   ->after selecting two columns you can click on any on of the three buttons which shows plotting between two columns.
+   ->after selecting two columns you can click on any one of the three buttons which shows plotting between two columns.

-   and labels x-axis,y-axis accordingly to the selected columns and also title is added to the plot.
+   and lable x-axis,y-axis are added accordingly to the selected columns and also title is added to the ploted image.

    ->3 buttons are: